 And talk he does – better than most of us.
 Throughout Discipline Page acts as a sort of shape-shifting Zelig, a melodious Dr. Who – freewheeling through time and space to pop in, poke fun, relive and reimagine key moments in music history, while also wading in some of the weightier socio-political waters of the last century, all as a way to ask new questions, prefigure new futures and try to make sense of right now.

 Taking cues from the great soul anthems of the 70s, album-closer “Looking for the Light” finds Page ending things on a hopeful note – one stripped of the winking irony and irreverence that have become his signature.
 And whether it’s a spiritual destination, or a promise of better times to come, it’s clear that Page is headed somewhere he’s never been before – and we’re lucky to go along for the ride.

 Tickets are $47.95 + HST each.

 For full details of the COVID-19 health protocols that will be in place at the Stockey Centre for this event, please visit our Safety Guidelines page.

 Effective September 22nd, 2021, the Stockey Centre is required to have a Vaccine Certificate Protocol in place for all events occurring at the Stockey Centre, as per the Province of Ontario’s Proof of Vaccination Mandate.
-This event will fall under the Proof of Vaccination Mandate.
 The protocol is attached for your consideration: The Charles W. Stockey Centre’s Vaccine Certificate Protocol [PDF].
 We are required to check your Vaccination Receipt along with Proof of Identity when you arrive at the facility.

 *Please note, bar service and refreshments will not be available at this event.